 Distribution Fee.
 You pay a fee in connection with purchasing units.
 We refer to this fee as the "maximum distribution fee."
 The maximum distribution fee equals 3.25% of the public offering price per unit.
 The maximum distribution fee consists of the initial distribution fee, the initial sales concession and the creation and development fee.
 You pay the maximum distribution fee at the time you buy units other than for units purchased in Fee Accounts subject to a Wrap Fee.
-Based on a \$10.368 per unit public offering price on the Inception Date, the sum of the initial distribution fee and the initial sales concession per unit is 2.50% of the public offering price (i.e., a maximum distribution fee per unit of 3.25% of the public offering price minus a creation and development fee of \$0.078 per unit).
+Based on a \$10.368 per unit public offering price on the Inception Date, the sum of the initial distribution fee and the initials sales concession per unit is 2.50% of the public offering price (i.e., a maximum distribution fee per unit of 3.25% of the public offering price (i.e., a maximum distribution fee per unit of 3.25% of the public offering price minus a creation and development fee of \$0.078 per unit).
 The initial distribution fee for units purchased by accounts without the involvement of certain agents or intermediaries aiding in the distribution of units of the trust may be decreased or eliminated.
 Consequently, the price that investors pay to purchase units may differ.